Tyler Denny: Career

 He successfully defended his title with unanimous decision wins over Bradley Rea at Manchester Arena on 12 November 2022, and Brad Pauls at Wembley Arena in London on 11 February 2023.

 Denny challenged European middleweight champion Matteo Signani at Wolverhampton Civic Hall on 18 November 2023, winning the bout when his opponent failed to answer the bell at the start of round eight.

 He made his first defense of the title against Felix Cash at Resorts World Arena in Birmingham on 22 June 2024.
 The referee stopped the fight in the fifth round due to a cut on Cash's right eyelid caused by an accidental clash of heads.
 All three judges scorecards had Denny ahead at that point meaning he retained his crown via technical decision.

 Denny faced Hamzah Sheeraz at Wembley Stadium on the undercard of the Anthony Joshua vs Daniel Dubois heavyweight world title contest on 21 September 2024, with his European title and his opponent's Commonwealth belt on the line.
 He lost by stoppage in the second round.

-He got back to winning ways in his next fight, defeating Elvis Ahorgah on points at bp pulse LIVE in Birmingham on 20 April 2025.
+He got back to winning ways in his next fight, defeating Elvis Ahorgah on points at bp pulse LIVE in Birmingham on 20 April 2025 and followed that up with another win by the same method over Grant Dennis at the Town Hall in Dudley on 5 December 2025.

+Denny challenged British and Commonwealth middleweight champion George Liddard at the Copper Box Arena in London on 21 March 2026.
+He lost via unanimous decision.

+In his next fight, Denny faced undefeated Callum Walsh over 10 rounds at 3Arena in Dublin, Ireland, on 8 August 2026.
+He sent his opponent to the canvas in the first round, before suffering a knockdown himself in the second and eventually losing by unanimous decision.